MariyaSpasova-Git/story-spoiler-qa-project/manual/bugs/bug-report.md

 ### Steps to Reproduce
 1. Open the app URL.
 2. Click the “SIGN UP” button in the navigation bar.
-3. Enter an invalid email address such as `testemail` in the Email field.
+3. In the Email field, enter TD-30 (nvalid email, missing '@' and '.').
 4. Fill in all other required fields with valid test data (see TD-07, TD-14, TD-28, TD-17, TD-20, TD-21).
 5. Click the “SIGN UP” button.